-Renewing or replacing the Perkins Loan Program to reduce the financial aid "gap" created by the expiration of the program.
-The estimated loss of Perkins results in roughly 11,479 UW System students losing \$29.3 million in financial aid every year.
-The loss of Perkins has put undue strain on our students and families in Wisconsin and nationwide.
+Continuing and expanding the Perkins Loan concept with a replacement program to reduce the financial aid "gap" created by the expiration of the program.
+The estimated loss of Perkins results in roughly 11,479 UW System students being short \$29.3 million in financial aid every year.
+These numbers almost double if we consider the impact across all colleges in Wisconsin.
+The loss of Perkins has put undue strain on our students and families.